 When colorectal cancer is found early, it can often be cured.
-The death rate from this type of cancer has been declining for most of the past 20 years, possibly because it is usually diagnosed earlier now and treatments have improved.
+The death rate from this type of cancer has been declining since the mid-1980s, possibly because it is usually diagnosed earlier now and treatments have improved.

-Survival rates for colorectal cancer can vary based on a variety of factors, particularly the stage .
-If the cancer is found at an early, localized stage, the five-year survival rate (the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) for people with colorectal cancer is 90%.
-If the cancer has spread to nearby lymph nodes or organs, the five-year survival rate is 70%.
-If the cancer has spread to distant parts of the body, the five-year survival rate is 12%.
-However, for patients who have just one or a few tumors that have spread from the colon to the lung or liver, surgical removal of these tumors can eliminate the cancer, which greatly improves the five-year survival rate for these patients.
+The 5-year survival rate of people with localized stage colorectal cancer is 90%.
+If the cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the 5-year survival rate is 71%.
+If the cancer has spread to distant parts of the body, the 5-year survival rate is 13%.
+However, for patients who have just 1 or a few tumors that have spread from the colon or rectum to the lung or liver, surgical removal of these tumors can eliminate the cancer, which greatly improves the 5-year survival rate for these patients.